NobodyCaribou/Healthscore/README.md

 Mission: develop and iterate a standardized metric to measure health [formerly GHM]

 Why?
-Because we need a reliable metric to measure heath

-A measuring stick for effectiveness and a tool that can be used to incentivize health and a scorecard for professionals.
+Because a reliable metric to measure heath provides 1) a tool to incentivize health and 2) A measuring stick for professional effectivess

 How?
-By surveying
+Compile and refine a list of questions which offer an accurate reflection of ones state of health

 What?
-A
+Simple questionaire containing subjective questions & objective measures combined with disease insurance spending history